movestore/Nest-Detection/README.md

 The output of the App is a data set of all the locations within each nesting attempt of each animal.
 Each nesting attempt of each animal is thus handled as a separate track.
 These tracks can easily be explored in a mapping App like `Simple Leaflet Map`.

+The nest_table.csv can be used to upload with the Cloud Storage App and then as parameter for the Filter Data by Indiv Time or Nest Use by Radius Apps.
+Be careful to keep track of variable names.
+Note that timestamp is a place holder only.

 ### Input data
 moveStack in Movebank format